Quintessential Historical Philadelphia Hotels

 Loews Hotel Philadelphia

-If you’re walking around Philadelphia, the first thing you’ll notice about the Loews Hotel Philadelphia is the large “PSFS” sign looming on the roof.
-This stood for the Philadelphia Saving Fund Society, which was the first tenant of the building back in 1932.
+The first thing you’ll notice about the Loews Hotel Philadelphia is the large, red-lettered “PSFS” sign looming on the roof.
+This stood for the Philadelphia Saving Fund Society, which was the building's first tenant in 1932.
+In 2000, it was converted into a 581-guestroom hotel.
+The nation’s first skyscraper, the Loews has a great location in Center City and is also within walking distance to attractions such as the Liberty Bell.

 History abounds freely in the City of Brotherly Love.
-If you’re truly dedicated to staying in a place that has a story to tell, there are plenty of Philadelphia hotels to meet the bill.
+If you’re truly dedicated to staying in a place that has a story to tell, there are plenty of Philadelphia hotels that fit the bill.

 Saveup to70%